meyesydn/STA-418-NBA-Project/README.md

 ### Dependencies/Prerequisites

-The original dataset has more than 30 columns.
+The dataset has more than 30 columns.
 I've made a document that explains/defines each column and whether it needs to be kept or dropped.
 To get an understanding of the terminology of each advance stat it is important to go over this document.

 ## Authors

 Contributors names and contact info

-ex.
 Enael Woldemichael

 ## Acknowledgments